williamthegrey/tellyget/README.md

 IPTV set-top boxes are fully controlled by the service providers, and users do not have the freedom to do what they want, like:

-- Removing unwanted TV channels (e.g., advertising channels and shopping channels)
+- Removing unwanted TV channels (e.g. advertising channels and shopping channels)
-- Playback on their favorite media player (e.g., Kodi and Plex) for extra features like:
+- Playback on their favorite media player (e.g. Kodi and Plex) for extra features like:
     - Stopping parents from getting confused by two remotes (one for set-top box and one for TV), and controlling the playback only with the TV remote
     - Time shifting without VIP
     - Recording the programs
     - Playback on multiple TVs at the same time without purchasing extra set-top boxes
-    - Playback on multiple smart devices (e.g., phones, tablets and computers) at the same time
+    - Playback on multiple smart devices (e.g. phones, tablets and computers) at the same time
     - Even playback outside home

 And you can achieve all of them above, once you got TellyGet and these applications: